bm-github/SocialOSINTLM/README.md

 *   Use the "Purge Data" option in the main menu to clear cache, media, or output reports.

 ## 🔍 Error Handling & Logging
 *   **Rate Limits:** Detects API rate limits.
-For Twitter and some LLM providers, it attempts to display the reset time and estimated wait duration.
+For Twitter, Mastodon, and some LLM providers, it attempts to display the reset time and estimated wait duration.
 For others, it provides a general rate limit message.
 The specific `RateLimitExceededError` is raised internally. **Note:** Rate limit handling is bypassed in offline mode as no API calls are made.
 *   **API Errors:** Handles common platform-specific errors (e.g., user not found, forbidden access, general request issues) during online fetching. **Note:** These errors are avoided in offline mode as fetching is skipped.
 *   **LLM API Errors:** Handles errors from the LLM API (e.g., authentication, rate limits, bad requests), providing informative messages.
 *   **Media Download Errors:** Logs issues during media download or processing (online mode only).